Debt Relief Order (DRO)

 Cons

-- You must meet strict eligibility rules (low debt, low assets, low income)
+- You must meet strict eligibility rules (low assets, little spare income)

 - Your credit file is affected for 6 years